mikuso/ocpp-rpc/README.md

 #### call(method[, params][, options])

+* `method` {String} - The name of the method to call.
+* `params` {*} - Parameters to send to the call handler.
+* `options` {Object}
+  * `callTimeoutMs` {Number} - Milliseconds before unanswered call is rejected.
+Defaults to the same value as the option passed to the client/server constructor.

+Calls a remote method.
+Returns a `Promise` which either:
+* resolves to the value returned by the remote handler.
+* rejects with an error.

 ### createRPCError(type[, message[, details]])
 * `type` {String} - One of the supported error types (see below).
 * `message` {String} - The error's message.
 Defaults to `''`.
 * `details` {Object} - The details object to pass along with the error.
 Defaults to `{}`.

 Create a special type of RPC Error which is recognised by this protocol to provide more specific error types.

+Returns the corresponding `Error` object.

 | Type                         | Description                                                                                                           |
 | ---------------------------- | --------------------------------------------------------------------------------------------------------------------- |